 Virtual Platform Requirements (normative)

-A Virtual Platform consists of a primary VM and one or more “helper” providing services to that guest, including a vTPM. which provide services for example, in an implementation in which each vTPM is implemented as a separate isolated thread in a single VM, the vTPM would still be associated with a particular Guest VM and considered part of its Virtual Platform.
+A Virtual Platform consists of a primary VM and one or more “helper” components providing services to that guest, including a vTPM.
+Components may be VMs, or may be other processes on the system which provide services exclusive to the Virtual Platform; for example, in an implementation in which each vTPM is implemented as a separate isolated thread in a single VM, or inside the VMM, the vTPM would still be associated with a particular Guest VM and be considered part of its Virtual Platform.

-The primary VM of a Virtual Platform SHALL be measured into PCRs 0-23 according to the PC Client specification.
+The primary VM of a Virtual Platform SHALL be measured into vPCRs 0-23 according to the PC Client specification.
 VTPM localities 1 and 2 SHALL be assigned to the primary VM. vTPM localities 3 and 4 MAY be assigned to the primary VM. vTPM locality 0 SHALL be unconstrained within the Virtual Platform (i.e., usable by any VM in the Virtual Platform). vTPM locality 0 MAY additionally be used by trusted components, such as the VMM or Domain Builder, which are not part of the Virtual Platform; all such components MUST be measured into the pTPM.

 Components in a Virtual Platform MAY be associated with localities in the vTPM.
 Localities 0-4 SHALL be associated with the primary VM, or (in the case of vDRTM) the component whose functionality is equivalent to the physical platform version.
-If the vTPM supports higher localities, other components (such as additional VMs) may be associated with localities above 4.
+If the vTPM supports higher localities [15], other components (such as additional VMs) may be associated with localities above 4.

-association between Platform component and locality SHALL be listed in the Platform Credential.
+The association between vPlatform components and locality SHALL be listed in the Platform Credential.

-The mechanism by which locality-associated components are identifiedand communications between those components and the vTPM are authenticated SHALL be remotely verifiable
+The mechanisms by which locality-associated components are identified, and communications between those components and the vTPM are authenticated, SHALL be remotely verifiable

 Each VM SHALL only be a component of a single Virtual Platform.
 The vTPM associated with a Virtual Platform SHALL only boot in association with that Virtual Platform.
 Other VMs associated with Virtual Platforms SHOULD only boot in association with their Virtual Platforms.
 Virtual Platforms MAY boot without all VMs associated with the Virtual Platform; however, if it does, this SHALL be visible in the vTPM PCRs.